NeoTavern/NeoTavern-Frontend/README.md

 A modern, experimental frontend for SillyTavern.

+> [!IMPORTANT]
-**Note:** This is a pre-alpha release.
+> This is a pre-alpha release.
 Features may be incomplete and bugs are expected.

 ## Prerequisites